com-480-data-visualization/project-2023-kingdom_of_kaffa/milestones/milestone2.md

 ## Project Breakdown

-In this section, we describe the core visualization we'd love to demonstrate and extra ideas which we believe can enhance the visualization first, and then the whole project is broken down into independent pieces to make it more manageable.
+In this section, we describe the core visualization we'd love to demonstrate and extra ideas which can enhance the visualization first.
+Thus, the whole project is broken down into independent pieces to make it more manageable.

 ### Core Visualization